 Click-through rate – Indicates the percentage of people who’ve opened your email and clicked on a link.
 A low click-through rate usually means that you need to work on your email copy.

 Reply rate – The percentage of people that replied to your email.
-While your entire email copy will influence your reply rate, the CTA is what will be making the most impact.
-If you’re getting a lot of opens and click-throughs but very little replies, try changing up your CTA.
+While your entire email copy will influence your reply rate, the CTA is what will make the most impact.
+If you’re getting a lot of opens and click-throughs but very few replies, try changing up your CTA.